 Accident/incident records A record of all accidents and incidents occurring in the service is maintained and, where required, notified to the Care Inspectorate and/or the appropriate agency/ authority.
 There are quality assurance processes around accident and incidents and evidence of learning from these.
-Dev elopment/improvement plan There is an up-to-date development/improvement plan in place that is informed by feedback from staff and people who use the service, and/or their relatives and representatives.
+Development/Improvement plan There is an up-to-date development/improvement plan in place that is informed by feedback from staff and people who use the service, and/or their relatives.
 This plan is actively used to drive improvement in the service.
-Con nplaints The complaints and concerns of each person, their family, advocate or representative, and visitors are listened to and acted upon and there is an effective appeals procedure.
-People are made aware promptly of the outcome of any complaints and there are processes in place to implement learning from complaints.
+Complaints The complaints and concerns of each person, their family, advocate or representative, and stakeholders are listened to and acted upon and there is an effective appeals procedure.
+People are made aware promptly of the outcome of any complaints and there are: processes in place to implement learning from complaints.
 A record is made of all complaints, responses and outcomes and details of any formal investigations undertaken.
 The complaints process is user-friendly and accessible.
-Staf f recruitment procedures Safe and effective recruitment practices are in place to recruit staff in accordance with good practice and national safer recruitment guidance.
-The physical environment The service is clean, tidy, welcoming and free from avoidable and intrusive noise and smells.
-The layout of the setting and quality of the furnishings and fixtures meets people's needs and outcomes.
+Staff recruitment procedures Safe and effective recruitment practices are in place to recruit staff in accordance with good practice and national safer recruitment guidance.
 Maintenance records for safety equipment.
-People have access to appropriate equipment, including single use equipment, which promotes their independence and comfort.
-Where equipment is not single use, this is cleaned between uses and stored securely.
+Staff are trained to use any equipment required by individuals they are supporting.
+In supported living/communal settings, Staff and people living in the service know what to do in the event of a fire, including information on those who need support to evacuate and how to do this safely.

-Equipment is fit for purpose and there is a process for ensuring that all equipment is properly installed, used, maintained, tested, serviced and replaced.
-Staff are trained to use equipment.
-The setting has relevant safety certificates, including gas and water checks, and others as appropriate.
-Testing and maintenance of fire safety equipment and systems takes place, and a fire risk assessment is in place.
-Staff and people using the service know what to do in the event of a fire, including information on those who need support to evacuate and how to do this safely.
 Planned care and support The personal plan is based on an ongoing comprehensive assessment of individual's needs, strengths and is outcomes-focussed.
-It is implemented, evaluated and reviewed, reflects the person's changing needs and outlines the support required to maximise their quality of life in accordance with their wishes.
-People are actively involved in their personal planning process and care is observed to be person centred and delivered in accordance with each person's individual plan.
+It is implemented, evaluated and reviewed, reflects the person's changing needs and outlines the support required to maximise their quality of life, in accordance with their wishes.
+People are actively involved in their personal planning process and care is observed to be person-centred and delivered in accordance with each person's individual plan.
 Personal plans are accessible to people and the staff providing their care and support, ensuring their needs and wishes are met.
-Management oversight and governance There are governance and oversight systems in place to identify risks and ensure appropriate action is taken to improve outcomes for people.
+Mai nagement oversight and governance There are governance and oversight systems in place to identify risks and ensure appropriate action is taken to improve outcomes for people.
 These include leaders' behaviours which create the right environment for safe quality care.